-In our Medical business segment, we design, manufacture, sell and service X-ray imaging components for use in a range of applications, including radiographic and fluoroscopic imaging, mammography, computed tomography ("CT"), radiation therapy and computer-aided detection.
-We provide a broad range of X-ray imaging components for medical customers, including X-ray tubes, digital flat panel image detectors, high voltage connectors, image-processing software and workstations, computer-aided diagnostic software, collimators, automatic exposure control devices, generators, ionization chambers and buckys.
+In our Medical business segment, we design, manufacture, sell and service X-ray imaging components for use in a range of radiographic or fluoroscopic imaging applications including, computed tomography ("CT"), mammography, oncology, cardiac, surgery, dental, and computer-aided detection.
+We provide a broad range of X-ray imaging components for Medical customers, including X-ray tubes, digital detectors, high voltage connectors, image-processing software and workstations, computer-aided diagnostic software, collimators, automatic exposure control devices, generators, heat exchangers, ionization chambers and buckys.

-A significant portion of our revenues come from the sales of high-end X-ray tubes used in CT imaging and high-end dynamic digital detectors used in fluoroscopic and dental applications.
+A significant portion of our revenues come from the sales of high-end X-ray tubes used in CT imaging and high-end dynamic digital detectors used in fluoroscopic and 3D dental imaging applications.
 These upper-tier imaging components are characterized by increased levels of technological complexity, engineering and intellectual property that typically allow these products to have a higher sales price and gross margin.

-The digital flat panel detector market continues to mature from initial product introductions more than 10 years ago.
+The digital detector market continues to mature from initial product introductions that were made approximately 15 years ago.
 For the past few years, we have experienced price erosion for these products, predominantly in the highly-competitive market for radiographic detectors.
 We anticipate this trend will continue in the foreseeable future.

-Our X-ray imaging components are primarily sold to imaging system original equipment manufacturer ("OEM") customers that incorporate them into their medical diagnostic, radiation therapy, dental and veterinary imaging systems.
+Our X-ray imaging components are primarily sold to OEM customers that incorporate our products into their X-ray imaging systems for a variety of medical modalities and industrial applications.
 To a much lesser extent, we also sell our X-ray imaging components to independent service companies, distributors and directly to end-users for replacement purposes.